- Informed Consent

 You will, of course, have your own questions, especially once the doctor starts sharing information.
 But some basic questions you might ask include:

-- What is my diagnosis (the medical name for the illness I have) and what does that mean?
+- What is my diagnosis (the medical name for the illness I have) and what does it mean?

 - How serious is my diagnosis?